Risk Factors Dashboard

 We are engaged in a full range of activities: marketing and sales, engineering and product design and development, manufacturing, technical contracting, professional services, and customer service and support.
 Each of those activities is described below:

 Marketing and Sales.
 Our sales force is comprised of direct sales staff and resellers, including AV integrators, located throughout the world supporting all customer types in both sales and service.
+We primarily use our direct sales force for large integrated display system sales in professional sports, colleges and universities, and commercial spectacular projects.
 We primarily use a direct sales force for large integrated display system sales in professional sports, colleges and universities, and commercial spectacular projects.
+We also use our direct sales force to sell to out-of-home advertising companies, transportation system operators, and certain high school, park and recreation customers.
 We also use our direct sales force to sell to out-of-home advertising companies, to transportation system operators, and to certain high school park and recreation customers.
 The majority of our products sold by resellers are standard catalog products such as video boards and dynamic message systems and increasingly include indoor micro-LED configurable display systems.
 We also utilize resellers outside North America for large integrated system sales where we do not have a direct sales presence.
+We support our resellers through direct mail, email advertising, social media campaigns, trade journal advertising, product and installation training, trade show exhibitions, and accessibility to our regional sales and service teams and demonstration equipment.
 We support our resellers through direct mail/email advertising, social media campaigns, trade journal advertising, product and installation training, trade show exhibitions, and accessibility to our regional sales or service teams and demonstration equipment.

 Engineering and Product Design and Development.
 The large format electronic display industry is characterized by ongoing product innovations and developments in technology and complementary services.
-To remain competitive, we have a tradition of applying engineering resources throughout our business to anticipate and respond rapidly to the system needs in the marketplace.
+To remain competitive, we have a tradition of applying engineering resources throughout our business to anticipate and respond rapidly to system needs in the marketplace.
 We employ and contract with engineers and technicians in the areas of mechanical and electrical design; applications engineering; software design; quality design; and customer and product support.
-We employ and contract with engineers and technicians in the areas of mechanical and electrical 2Table of Contentsdesign; applications engineering; software design; quality design; and customer and product support.
+Product managers assigned to each product family assist our sales staff in training and implementing product improvements ensuring each product maintains maximum reliability and serviceability.
 Product managers assigned to each product family assist our sales staff in training and implementing product improvements which ensures each product is designed for maximum reliability and serviceability.
 We employ and contract with process engineers to assist in quality and reliability processing in our product design testing and manufacturing areas.
 We also make selected investments in and contract with affiliated companies to support and advance technologies and capabilities for our product lines and solutions.

 Manufacturing.
 The majority of our products are manufactured in the United States, specifically in South Dakota and Minnesota.
-We also have manufacturing facilities in China and Ireland.
-We perform component manufacturing, system manufacturing (metal fabrication, electronic assembly, sub-assembly and final assembly), and testing in-house for most of our products to control quality, improve response time, and maximize cost-effectiveness.
+We also have manufacturing facilities in China and Ireland, and plan to open a facility in Mexico in fiscal 2027.
+We perform component manufacturing, system manufacturing (metal fabrication, electronic assembly, sub-assembly, and final assembly), and testing in-house for most of our products to control quality, improve response time, and maximize cost-effectiveness.
+Given the cyclical nature of some parts of our business and our dispersed sales geography, we balance and maintain our ability to manufacture the same products across our plants so we can efficiently utilize our capacity and reduce costs.
 Given the cyclical nature of some parts of our business and dispersed sales geography, we balance and maintain our ability to manufacture the same products across our plants so we can efficiently utilize our capacity and reduce costs.
-A key strategy of ours is to increase standardization and commonality of parts and manufacturing processes across product lines through the use of product platforms to increase efficiencies.
+A key strategy of ours is to increase standardization and commonality of parts and manufacturing processes across product lines using product platforms to increase efficiencies.
 Other strategies include supplier management programs, reduction in complexity focus, and lean manufacturing techniques.
-Other strategies include supplier management programs and lean manufacturing techniques.
 For more details on our facilities, see “Part I,

 Recently Filed